 What's considered water damage?

 Water damage, on the other hand, involves instances of water hitting your home before touching the outside ground — and is usually covered by homeowners insurance.
-Depending on your home policy, things like a roof leak, busted pipe, or faulty sump pump could all qualify.
+Depending on your home policy, things like a roof leak, busted pipe, faulty sump pump, or other plumbing issue, could all qualify.

 Remember, because the distinction between flooding and water damage is so fine, it's always best to talk with your insurer after any incident.
 Even if your claim is flood-based and the immediate damage isn't covered, perils extending from the flood — like property theft or fire — might be.

 dealing with mold

 One of the worst byproducts of water damage can be mold.
 Besides being potentially hazardous for your health and just plain gross, mold can reduce your home's value by discoloring the walls or ceiling, rotting wood or ductwork, or creating a foul odor.

 Luckily, you needn't rely only on your insurance.
 There are plenty of ways to prevent mold growth on your own.

 According to the Environmental Protection Agency, mold spores flat out cannot grow without moisture.
 Here are some mold prevention tips to keep your pad dry and fungus at bay:

 - Dry any spills or leaks within 48 hours